Maine's Air Quality Forecast, Ozone and Particle Pollution

 How does it behave in Maine?

-• By Temperature â€“ Ozone is a very unstable gas.
+• By temperature – Ozone is a very unstable gas.
 It breaks down readily.
-Warmer temperatures reduce this instability so that also helps ozone to reach higher levels during the warmer months.
-HOWEVER, just because it is hot does NOT mean that ozone levels will be high in Maine.
+Warmer temperatures reduce this instability which helps ozone to reach higher levels during the warmer months.
+However, just because it is hot does not mean that ozone levels will be high in Maine.
 Maine's ozone levels are the result of how much ozone and its precursors are transported to the state.
-If the transport winds are coming from areas that have had low ozone levels, then there isn't much for the wind to bring to Maine.
-We have had some very hot summers with very few days when ozone reaches the 'Unhealthy For Sensitive Groups' range.
+If the wind comes from areas with low ozone levels, ozone will be lower in Maine.
+As a result, Maine has had some very hot summers with very few days when ozone reaches the Unhealthy for Sensitive Groups range on the Air Quality Index.

-• By Geography & Terrain â€“ After years of analyzing ozone values in Maine we have learned that during the warmer months' ozone varies across the state.
-Sunshine heats land faster and more than water.
+• By geography and terrain – Warmer months' ozone varies across the state.
+Sunshine heats land faster and more effectively than water.
 The cooler water in the Gulf of Maine causes the air to concentrate pollutants in a shallow layer just above the surface of the water.
-Additionally, this same impact changes the wind direction and turning the winds toward the Maine coast.
-As the day progresses ozone and its precursors continue to move eastward along the Maine coast.
+Additionally, this same impact changes the wind direction, turning the winds toward the Maine coast.
+As the day progresses, ozone and its precursors continue to move eastward along the Maine coast.
 This is one of the factors that contributes to higher ozone levels along Maine's coast.
-After the leaves are fully out on the trees, the vegetation removes ozone from the air as it moves inland.
-So even one town in from the coast ozone levels will be lower than right along the coast.
-One minor exception is that river valleys can channel air moving inland from the coast and thus concentrate ozone levels a bit higher than ozone levels outside of the valley.
+After the leaves are unfurled on the trees, the vegetation removes ozone from the air as it pushes inland.
+Even one town inland from the coast, ozone levels will be lower than right along the coast.
+One exception is that river valleys can channel air moving inland from the coast, concentrating ozone levels within the valley.

 Particle Pollution